soupi/learn-haskell-blog-generator/src/06-errors_and_files.md

-To create an index page, we need a list of files with their *target destination*, as well as their `Markup` (so we can extract information to include in our index page, such as the first header and paragraph).
+To create an index page, we need a list of files with their *target destination*, as well as their `Markup` (so we can extract information to include in our index page, such as the first heading and paragraph).
 Our output should be an `Html` page.

 ---